-- St. Margaret's-at-Cliffe Primary School has a separate online safety policy, please refer to this policy for further details. - It is recognised by St. Margaret's-at-Cliffe Primary School that the use of technology presents challenges and risks to children and adults both inside and outside of school. - It is essential that children are safeguarded from potentially harmful and inappropriate material or behaviours online.
-St. Margaret's-at-Cliffe Primary School will adopt a whole school approach to online safety which will empower, protect and educate the community in their use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate. - St. Margaret's-at-Cliffe Primary School identifies that the breadth of issues classified within online safety is considerable, but can be broadly categorised into four areas of risk: - content: being exposed to illegal, inappropriate or harmful content; for example, pornography, fake news, racism, misogyny, self-harm, suicide, ant-Semitism, radicalisation and extremism; - contact: being subjected to harmful online interaction with other users; for example, peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - o commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.

-- St. Margaret's-at-Cliffe Primary School recognises that technology, and the risks and harms related to it, evolve and change rapidly.
-The school will carry out an annual review of our approaches to online safety, supported by an annual risk assessment which consider and reflects the risks our children face. - The Headteacher/DSLs will be informed of online safety concerns as appropriate.
+- St. Mary's CEP (VA) School has a separate online safety policy, please refer to this policy for further details. - It is recognised by St. Mary's CEP (VA) School that the use of technology presents challenges and risks to children and adults both inside and outside of school. - It is essential that children are safeguarded from potentially harmful and inappropriate material or behaviours online.
+St. Mary's CEP (VA) School will adopt a whole school approach to online safety which will empower, protect and educate the community in their use of technology and establish mechanisms to identify, intervene in, and escalate any incident where appropriate. - St. Mary's CEP (VA) School will ensure online safety is considered as a running and interrelated theme when devising and implementing our policies and procedures, and when planning our curriculum, staff training, the role and responsibilities of the DSL and parental engagement. - St. Mary's CEP (VA) School identifies that the breadth of issues classified within online safety is considerable, but can be broadly categorised into four areas of risk: - content: being exposed to illegal, inappropriate or harmful content; for example, pornography, fake news, racism, misogyny, self-harm, suicide, ant-Semitism, radicalisation and extremism; - contact: being subjected to harmful online interaction with other users; for example, peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example making, sending and receiving explicit images, (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying. - o commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - St. Mary's CEP (VA) School recognises that technology, and the risks and harms related to it, evolve and change rapidly.
+The school will carry out an annual review of our approaches to online safety, supported by an annual risk assessment which consider and reflects the risks our children face. - The Executive Headteacher/DSL will be informed of online safety concerns as appropriate.
 The named governor for safeguarding will report on online safety practice and incidents, including outcomes, on a regular basis to the wider governing body.